-Road Conditions: Slovenia's roads are European standards and very safe to drive on.
+Road Conditions: Slovenia's roads are European standard and very safe to drive on.

 Other Useful Info: We decided not to buy a vignette and take the smaller roads around Slovenia.
 Because it's such a small country we didn't add much extra time and got to see lots of beautiful little towns.
 To find the roads that don't require a vignette use Google maps and select 'avoid toll roads'.